UNFmontreal/toad/doc/toad/src/en/index.md

-# TOolkit d’Analyse de Diffusion (TOAD)
+# TOolkit of Analyse of Diffusion imaging (TOAD)

-Welcome to the English version of the documentation of [TOAD](toad.com).
+Welcome to the English version of the documentation of [TOAD](http://unf-montreal.ca/toad/).
-Sources files as well as installation’s instructionLes are available on [Github](www.github.com/toad).
+Sources files as well as installation’s instructionLes are available on [Github](https://github.com/UNFmontreal/toad).

 TOAD offers a pipeline to automatically preprocess diffusion imaging data (DTI).
 The different steps allow to: